laurerunser/bee-rescue-saga/src/main/resources/levels/level-structure.md

 Write each available Piece's name and the probability in percentages without a space.
 Write ```none``` if not applicable.
 Ex : ```ColorBlock70 Bee20 Bomb10```

+12. the restrictions of points for each piece

-12. the restrictions of colors, and their probabilities in percentages.
+13. the restrictions of colors, and their probabilities in percentages.
 Write ```none``` if not applicable.
 Ex : ```yellow10 red40 green50```